10 Insomnia Causes and Treatment.

 - Avoid eating heavy meals close to bedtime.
 This is among the insomnia causes.
 Eat light healthy meals in the evening at least 2 to 3 hours before going to bed.
 Snack on light and healthy foods if you need to before you go to bed.
 Do not eat in bed.

-- Refrain from watching; TV, electronic devices or using your phone close to bedtime or in bed.
+- Refrain from watching; TV, electronic devices, or using your phone close to bedtime or in bed.
 The bright lights emitted from these devices can keep you awake for long.

 - Do not exercise close to bedtime.
-Exercising is essential if done at daytime.
-This is because, it increases the release of the hormone epinephrine which can cause an increase in heart rate and energy.
+Exercising is essential if done at the daytime.
+This is because it increases the release of the hormone epinephrine which can cause an increase in heart rate and energy.
 You do not need these close to bedtime because they may keep you awake for a long.